 mooresvillelights.com

-The Mooresville Christmas Lights Tour is now in its third year, and it's quickly becoming a popular tradition.
-Beginning on December 3, get your tour map at a participating businesses or by download (we'll add it to our calendar listing).
+The Mooresville Christmas Lights Tour is now in its fourth year, and it's quickly becoming a popular tradition.
+Beginning on December 1, get your online tour map at mooresvillelights.com.
 Navigate the self-guided trail to enjoy a wide variety of Christmas lights displays in and around Mooresville.
-Be sure to vote for your favorite display using the code printed on the yard sign at each location.
-Each time you vote, you'll be making a small donation to local area non-profit organizations.
-Those small donations add up and you can feel good about spreading some holiday cheer and doing some good at the same time!
+Be sure to vote for your favorite display using the Google form on the website.

 BONUS: Be sure to keep an eye out for Santa along the way.
-He's been known to hang out at stop #10 to hand out candy canes from time to time, weather permitting.
+He's been known to hang out at along the tour, weather permitting.

 Bobby Helms Jingle Bell Rock Christmas Spectacular & Tree Lighting